 Opting to have a vaginal delivery for the birth of your child is going to require your vagina to stretch enough to allow the baby’s head to push through the vaginal opening.
-Sometimes it doesn’t live up to expectations and unfortunately, the joyous event of giving birth can be somewhat tarnished by a perineal tear (many times referred to as a vaginal tear).
+Sometimes it doesn’t live up to expectations and unfortunately, the joyous event of giving birth can be somewhat tarnished by a perineal tear (many times referred to as a vaginal tear that requires stitches).

 The size of the baby’s head as it pushes through the vaginal opening is more than likely to leave you with tears in your perineum.
 The perineum takes a lot of pressure as the baby’s head descends, becoming stretched and potentially torn.
 These tears are known as perineal lacerations.